talmolab/sleap/docs/guides/proofreading.md

 Once SLEAP has measured the similarity between all the candidates and the instances in frame N, you need to choose a way to pair them up.
 You can do this either by picking the best match, and the picking the best remaining match for each remaining instance in turn—this is “**greedy**” matching—or you can find the way of matching identities which minimizes the total cost (or: maximizes the total similarity)—this is “**Hungarian**” matching.

-Finally, you have an option second-pass method which “cleans” the resulting identities.
-To use this method, you specify a target number of tracks (i.e., how many animals there are in your video).
-SLEAP then goes frame by frame and removes instances over this target number.

-To set the number of tracks, navigate to the Inference Pipeline via Predict >> Inference, then:
+Finally, you have an optional second-pass method which “cleans” the resulting identities with **"Cull to Target Instance Count"**.
+To use this method, you specify a target number of tracks by setting the **"Target Number of Instances Per Frame"** (i.e., how many animals there are in your video).
+SLEAP then goes frame by frame and removes (or culls) instances over this target number.
+To cull to a target number of instances per frame, navigate to the Inference Pipeline via Predict >> Inference, then:

 1) Specify the **Tracker (cross-frame identity) Method**
 2) Uncheck the **No target** checkbox